 Orange City Council has a number of statutory responsibilities for the approval of liquid trade waste discharged into the sewerage system under the Local Government Act 1993.
 Council obligations include risk management, cost recovery, approvals, monitoring and ensuring licence conditions of the Sewerage Treatment Plant are met.
-Council has developed a Liquid Trade Waste Policy - ST046 which outlines requirements and procedures for the management of Liquid trade waste.
+Council has developed a Liquid Trade Waste Policy which outlines requirements and procedures for the management of Liquid trade waste.
+This policy is currently being updated.

-Council’s management of liquid trade waste is overseen by the NSW Office of Water (NOW, formerly Dept. of Water and Energy – DWE) in accord with the Liquid Trade Waste Regulation Guidelines April 2009 and Best-Practice Management of Water Supply and Sewerage Guidelines August 2007
+Council’s management of liquid trade waste is overseen by the NSW Office of Water (NOW, formerly Dept. of Water and Energy – DWE) in accord with the Liquid Trade Waste Management Guidelines 2021 and Best-Practice Management of Water Supply and Sewerage Guidelines August 2007

 We understand that the coronavirus (COVID-19) crisis is having a significant impact on our business customers particularly food service customers.